-The Orange Envelope provides pension projections each year for every individual insured based on that individual's actual pension credit earned.
-When the envelope is sent out in February/March, the latest data available are for income reported two years earlier.
-Thus, the envelope posted in 2010 was based on all incomes of the individual through 2008.
-In the projection, consideration is given to balancing in 2010, but not to balancing in subsequent years.
-The projection is prepared for growth rates of 0 and 2 percent for coming years.
+In the Orange Envelope, pension forecasts are made each year for each insured person on the basis of the pension credit actually earned by the individual.
+When the envelope is sent out in February/March, there are income data up to and including the calendar year two years before the year when the envelope is mailed.
+Thus, the envelope for 2011 was based on all incomes earned by each individual through 2009.
+In the forecast, consideration is given to balancing in 2011, but not to balancing in subsequent years.
+The forecast is based on 0 percent growth for these coming years.

-In calculating the compensation rate on the basis of these projections, the pension projection of each individual at age 65 in the zero-growth alternative, excluding any guaranteed pension, has been divided by the pension-qualifying income of the same individual in 2008.20 An average for each birth cohort from 1950 to 1981 has then been calculated by summation of all compensation rates and division of the sum by the number of individuals in the birth cohort.
+The replacement rate has been calculated on the basis of these forecasts, with each individual's pension projection at age 65 in the alternative of 0 percent growth, excluding any guaranteed pension, divided by the same individual's pension-qualifying income in the year 2009.
+An average for each birth cohort born between 1947 and 1983 has then been calculated by adding up all replacement rates and dividing by the number of individuals in the birth cohort.